Why is PFML important?

 Penalties for failing to comply with state-mandated standards (e.g., minimum employee headcount, remitting amounts and filing returns on time, providing program information to workers, etc.) can result in fines ranging from $500 to $4,000 total or $250 per violation, civil action, and possible imprisonment.

-The number of states with a tax-funded paid family and medical leave program continually expands.
-Delaware and Maine were the most recent states to add such a program in January 2025.
-Minnesota is scheduled to debut their new program in 2026, and Maryland’s new program will begin collecting contributions in January 2027.
+The number of states with a tax-funded paid family and medical leave program continually expands, with Maryland scheduled to debut its new program in 2027.

 A recent trend among existing programs has been the expansion of the definition of “family member.”
 Most states define family as spouses and immediate relatives (e.g., parents, children, siblings, etc.), though some have started including domestic partners, extended relatives, and “chosen” family members.